dmvaldman/dmvaldman.github.io/_posts/2022-04-07-the-explanatory-gap-of-ai.md

 layout: post
 title: The Explanatory Gap of AI
 date: 2022-04-07
-excerpt: A mystical guide to whether an AI can understand.
+excerpt: A mystic's guide to whether an AI can understand.
 image: explanatory_gap/as_above_so_below_16x9.jpg
 caption: Text-to-image generation by Midjourney for the caption "As above.
 So below."
 ---